jessa-porifera/jessa-porifera/README.md

 - 👋 Hi, I’m Jessica Wang!
 - I recently graduated with a MSc in Ecology from the University of Bern, Switzerland
-- I’m interested in all things data and looking to improve my coding skills and the increasing their reproducibility
+- I’m interested in all things data and looking to improve my coding skills and increase their reproducibility
 - How to reach me: E-Mail wajessie[at]gmail.com

 <!---